MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/Desktop-hosting-logical-architecture.md

 ### RDS deployment with Azure AD Domain Services

 The two standard architecture diagrams above are based on a traditional Active Directory (AD) deployed on a Windows Server VM.
-However, if you don’t have a traditional AD and only have an Azure AD tenant—through services like Office365—but still want to leverage RDS, you can use Azure AD Domain Services(LINK) to create a fully managed domain in your Azure IaaS environment that uses the same users that exist in your Azure AD tenant.
+However, if you don’t have a traditional AD and only have an Azure AD tenant—through services like Office365—but still want to leverage RDS, you can use [Azure AD Domain Services](https://docs.microsoft.com/azure/active-directory-domain-services/active-directory-ds-overview) to create a fully managed domain in your Azure IaaS environment that uses the same users that exist in your Azure AD tenant.
 This removes the complexity of manually syncing users and managing more virtual machines.
 Azure AD Domain Services can work in either deployment: basic or highly available.

 ![Azure AD and RDS deployment](./media/aadds-rds.png)

 ### RDS deployment with Azure AD Application Proxy

 The two standard architecture diagrams above use the RD Web/Gateway servers as the Internet-facing entry point into the RDS system.
 For some environments, administrators would prefer to remove their own servers from the perimeter and instead use technologies that also provide additional security through reverse proxy technologies.
-The Azure AD Application Proxy PaaS role fits nicely with this scenario.
+The [Azure AD Application Proxy](https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-get-started) PaaS role fits nicely with this scenario.

 >[!NOTE]
-> Due to the limitations of the two technologies together, we are currently working with the Azure AD Application Proxy to produce specific deployment guidance and scenarios.
+> Due to the limitations of the two technologies together, we are currently working with the Azure AD Application Proxy team to produce specific deployment guidance and scenarios.

 ![RDS with Azure AD Application Proxy](./media/aadappproxy-rds.png)